dadrus/heimdall/README.md

 ## If you ...
 If you like the project - please give it a :star: \
-If you miss something, or found a bug, you're very welcome to contribute \
+If you miss something, or found a bug, [file a ticket](https://github.com/dadrus/heimdall/issues).
+You are also very welcome to contribute.
+PRs are very welcome :wink: \
-If you would like to support, reach out to me via [Discord](https://discord.gg/qQgg8xKuyb).
+If you would like to support, reach out to me via [Discord](https://discord.gg/qQgg8xKuyb) \
-If you need help, head over to [Discord](https://discord.gg/qQgg8xKuyb) as well.
+If you need help, head over to [Discord](https://discord.gg/qQgg8xKuyb) as well